 Good for Wildlife, Taxpayers, and the Economy

 ECONOMIC BENEFITS.
 Outdoor recreation generates 188,000 direct jobs in Tennessee–more than six million jobs nationally.
-RAWA creates more employment and business opportunities while reducing regulatory risks for business.
+This bill will conserve the natural resources that underpin this industry.

 SCIENCE, PUBLIC INPUT, AND ACCOUNTABILITY.
 U.S Fish and Wildlife Service-approved State Wildlife Action Plans incorporate the latest research, science, and public input.

 TAXPAYERS.
 Proactive species management reduces long-term conservation and restoration costs, saving taxpayer monies.

 OUTDOOR ENTHUSIASTS.
 Sustainable wildlife are central to quality viewing and recreation experiences.
 Additional funds also mean improved access and facilities.

 LANDOWNERS.
 Voluntary technical- and financial-based assistance incentives ensure landowners can contribute to both the economy and conservation efforts.

 NO TAX INCREASE.
 Tennessee’s $20.8 million allocation will come from existing revenues from energy and mineral fees.

 BETTER FOR HUNTERS AND ANGLERS.
 Collaborative and diverse funding eases the burden shouldered by sportsmen to fund more than 80 percent of state wildlife agency efforts through game and equipment taxes and fees.

 A PROVEN MECHANISM.
 The bill will allocate funds via the Wildlife Conservation and Restoration subaccount of the Pittman-Robertson Act.